• Home

 Most of you have probably never heard of The Taxi Boys series of short comedy films made in the early 1930s, unless you've done a "deep dive" on this website where several of their movies are covered.
 The films featured many of the supporting actors from the Laurel and Hardy films and the Little Rascals movies, along with the same background tunes.
 No coincidence, as these films were all made by the Hal Roach Studios!

-The Taxi Boys films were notable not because they were particularly good (though some in the series were), but because they made extensive use of location filming all around the west side of Los Angeles.
+The Taxi Boys films were notable not because they were particularly good (though some in the series were), but because they made extensive use of on location filming all around the west side of Los Angeles.
 When viewing these films today, we are basically time traveling and seeing large parts of the area as they were prior to being developed into the housing developments and strip malls that we see in these parts of Los Angeles today.

 The then and now film location photo above shows the Culver Hotel in downtown Culver City, California.
 Back in 1933, it was surrounded by busy streets.
 The street on the east side of the hotel (Washington Blvd) has been rerouted and in its place today is a pedestrian mall.